nanobitsoftware/Nanobit-Software-Point-of-Sale/README.md

 ![CSTicketWindow](https://user-images.githubusercontent.com/16727948/158010642-5c5ad4b5-a1ee-4df3-a5d1-8327998191ce.png)

 Setup menu for NanoPOS.
 Short.
 Simle.
-To the point and not so difficult that even a child could figure it out (please do not let your children set this up, unless you cannot.)
+To the point and not so difficult that even a child could figure it out (please do not let your children set this up, unless you cannot.)<br>
 ![MinimalistSetup](https://user-images.githubusercontent.com/16727948/158010730-81923142-3d21-4ecc-9563-2fa40aed0837.png)